 A Subtle Sadness is also the story of the emotional and political impact of Scotland’s quest for the World Cup, with 5 consecutive qualifications in the crucial years from 1973 to 1989 covered by the book.

 A Subtle Sadness covers a century of Scottish social, political and football highlights, with disasters and triumphs aplenty, culminating in Glasgow’s emergence in 1990 as European City of Culture.
-Among the events covered are Gorbals byelections of 1908, 1948, 1969 and 1982; the Scottish Convention of 1948; the 1979 Devolution Referendum victory defeat debacle, and the impact of Thatcherism on Scotland’s industrial base.
+Among the events covered are Gorbals by-elections of 1908, 1948, 1969 and 1982; the Scottish Convention of 1948; the 1979 Devolution Referendum victory defeat debacle, and the impact of Thatcherism on Scotland’s industrial base.
 It embraces the Gorbals Monster Hunt; the desegregation of Glasgow University Union; service in the Tartan Army and the death in action of Jock Stein; the doomed fight for Scotland’s industrial inheritance; and love, marriage and relationships in modern Scotland

 On the football front the book covers the Ibrox Disaster of 1971; the less fatal disasters of Wembley 1961 and Argentina 1978; and the triumphs of Lisbon 1967, Wembley 1967, Barcelona 1972 and West Germany 1974, as well as the career of Frank Hunter.

 The re-release of A Subtle Sadness has now been definitely arranged for Monday 31st May 2021 with a digital relaunch event as part of the Blooming Ringwood festival.
-Pre-order now and we will post your copy to you as soon as it’s published.
+Pre-order now and we will post a signed copy to you as soon as it is published.